bsmith89/strain-corr/doc/manuscript/manuscript.md

 (2) the total species depth across metagenomes was less than TODO as estimated from mean marker gene depth (TODO strains).

-In the remaining TODO strain genomes we identified gene sequences with Prodigal v2.6.3 [@hyattGeneTranslationInitiation2012] (masking ambiguous bases and using the `meta` procedure), translated them with codon table 11, and annotated them with EggNOG mapper version 2.1.10.
+In the remaining 97 strain genomes we identified gene sequences with Prodigal v2.6.3 [@hyattGeneTranslationInitiation2012] (masking ambiguous bases and using the `meta` procedure), translated them with codon table 11, and annotated them with EggNOG mapper version 2.1.10.
 The ground-truth annotations used to